devesh12335/Login-App-Flutter/README.md

 Gradle Version - 7.5
-Not any Special configuration is required to run the app,but if you to compile with your android studio or Vs Code there may be issue of SHA-1 Keys(as your pc and key.jks is different) i have attached apk files with currrent project
+Not any Special configuration is required to run the app,but if you to compile with your android studio or Vs Code there may be issue of SHA-1 Keys(as your pc and key.jks is different) i have attached apk files with currrent project,check the main branch

 This project is a starting point for a Flutter application.